branaway/Japid/readme.txt

 Hello me!
 -----------------

+In this sample action the dynamic content is actually a static "me" object, but you basically assemble your objects of any level of complexity in the controller and pass them to the renderer in a similar way.
+Of course you will need to decalre those parameters explicitly in your templates by way of using the args directive.

+*Test the auto-reloading works*

-Now modify the hello.html and add one more ! to the end of the line.
-And reloading your browser you'll see the change.
+While you're running the app in DEV mode, modify the hello.html and add one more ! to the end of ${who}.Reloading your browser you'll see the change.

 Now you're in business!

 Read the introduction of Japid here: http://cloud.github.com/downloads/branaway/Japid/Japid.pdf

+Note the pdf is for version 0.1 and needs update for new features such as DEV mode auto-reloading, japid:mkdir command, etc.

-The play1.1/modules/japid-0.1/tempgen/ contains a few sample scripts showing the syntax.
+The play1.1/modules/japid-0.2/tempgen/ contains a few sample scripts showing the syntax.
 Take a look at for example the AllPost.html for how to use layout and tags.